lich4/ChargeLimiter/Readme.md

 * In ChargeInhibit mode, The lightning icon of system status bar will not be updated, and the actual charging status can be found in 3utools(and similar) or CL, while it will be updated in DisableInflow mode(iPhone8+), this mode is enabled in "Advanced-Control inflow".
 * For TrollStore, if the daemon(of CL) get killed in any condition(such as system-reboot/userspace-reboot/...), CL will become invalid for not being able to restart daemon itself automatically.
 * CL is designed to minimize the charging count, so it won't start charging or recover charging for connecting to a power source in "Plug and charge" mode, it will only start/stop charging under certain conditions as show behind.
-* CL is not compatible with "Optimized Battery Charging" of Settings.app. sCL will disable it automatically(won't shown in Settings.app).
+* CL is not compatible with "Optimized Battery Charging" of Settings.app. you'd better disable it.
 Please re-enable in Settings.app after disabling CL if necessary.
 It's not recommend to use CL on newest iDevice,  "Optimized Battery Charging" is already perfect from iPhone15.
 * If the iDevice stay in ChargeInhibit mode for too long time, the hardware statistics may be incorrect.
 It's recommend to charge/discharge the battery once a month at least.

 ## Instruction